antblood/design-patterns/observer-pattern/README.md

   - Request the latest state from the subject when notified.

 - **Methods:**
   - `Notify()`: Called by the subject to notify the observer of a state change.
-  - `LatestState()`: Requests the latest state from the subject.
+In the same Requests the latest state from the subject.

 ## How It Works

 1. **Subject Initialization**: The subject starts with a modifiable list of observer URLs.
 2. **Observer Initialization**: Observers starts with the subject URL.
 3. **State Change**: The subject changes its state and broadcasts the change to all observers.
-4. **Notification**: Each observer's `Notify()` method is triggered and the observer requests the latest state from the subject.
+4. **Notification**: Each observer's `Notify()` method is triggered and the observer requests the latest state from the subject within the same method.

 ## Getting Started